dplocki/podcast-downloader/README.md

 ### HTTP request headers

-Some servers may don't like how the urllib is presenting itself to them (the HTTP User-Agent header).
+Some servers may not like how the urllib is presenting itself to them (the HTTP User-Agent header).
 This may lead into problems like: `urllib.error.HTTPError: HTTP Error 403: Forbidden`.
-That is way, there is a possibility to present the script client as something else.

-There is an option to specify HTTP headers while downloading files.
+That is why, there is a possibility for the script to pose as something else: by specifying the HTTP headers during downloading files.

-You can provide them by using the `http_headers` value in the configuration file.
-The option value should be a dictionary object where each header is presented as a key-value pair.
+Use the `http_headers` option in the configuration file.
+The value should be a dictionary object where each header is presented as a key-value pair.
 The key being the header title and the value being the header value.

-Default value: `{"User-Agent": "podcast-downloader"}`.
-Providing any value for `http_headers` will override all the default values (they do not merge).
+By default the value is: `{"User-Agent": "podcast-downloader"}`.
+Providing anything else for `http_headers` will override all the default values (they do not merge).

-Podcast `http_headers` will be merged with the global `http_headers`.
+On other hand in the podcast sub-configuration, the `http_headers` will be merged with the global `http_headers`.
 In case of a conflict (same key name), the vale from podcast sub-configuration will override the global one.

 Example: